 OIT continually evaluates existing technology to determine its useful life.
 Each year, OIT provides departments with an analysis of their current tech inventory and recommended replacement cycles.
 OIT maintains and updates equipment until the end of its useful life.

-OIT doesn't throw away its old technology.
-In fact, OIT retires an estimated 20% of campus technology each year.
+An estimated 20% of campus technology is retired each year.
 Still-functioning computers too old to be useful on campus are donated to local school districts and/or nonprofit organizations.
-OIT partners with local recyclers, and these partners dispose of old technology and the associated hazardous chemicals in an environmentally responsible manner.
+OIT partners with local recyclers, and these partners dispose of old technology and the associated hazardous chemicals in an environmentally-responsible manner.
 These partners are also accredited with industry certifications for the pickup and distribution of e-waste.
 They deliver IT Asset Disposition, Electronics Recycling, CRT Recycling and Certified Data Destruction for the university while following environmental practices and standards.

 Most campus buildings are cooled using chilled water that is pumped throughout the campus to reduce pumping costs.
-A majority of academic buildings and residence halls have web-based heating, ventilation, and air conditioning (HVAC) control systems that allow monitoring and adjustment from the Facilities office.
+A majority of academic buildings and residence halls have web-based heating, ventilation, and air conditioning (HVAC) control systems that allow monitoring and adjustment from Facilities.

-Click here to see how ten of St. Edward's University's buildings did reducing their energy consumption during the university’s participation in Campus Conservation Nationals, the largest electricity reduction competition for colleges and universities around the world.
+See how 10 St. Edward's University buildings reduced their energy consumption during the university’s participation in Campus Conservation Nationals, the largest electricity reduction competition for colleges and universities around the world.

-Water is one of our most precious resources, especially in a drought-prone state like Texas.
-St. Edward's University recognizes this and devotes a significant portion of its resource conservation efforts towards water.
+Water is one of our most precious resources, especially in drought-prone Texas.
+St. Edward's devotes a significant portion of its resource conservation efforts to water.
 Existing buildings have been retrofitted with low flow water fixtures, and new buildings must comply with current water efficient plumbing requirements.
-Xeriscaping or planting predominantly native vegetation with low water requirements has been another means to increase water conservation on campus.
-Check our blog for news on specific water conservation updates.
+Xeriscaping or planting predominantly native vegetation with low water requirements is another means to increase water conservation on campus.
+Visit our blog for news on specific water conservation updates.